Nicholaswogan/clima/README.md

 If your installation fails, and it is not clear why, please raise an issue.

-## Contact

-If you have questions email me: wogan@uw.edu

-## Funding and Acknowledgements
+## Funding, acknowledgements and publications

 Funding for the development of Clima comes from
 - [The Virtual Planetary Laboratory](https://depts.washington.edu/naivpl/content/welcome-virtual-planetary-laboratory)